Tattomoosa/Improved-Collider-Editor/README.md

 Clicking and dragging the cube handle manipulates the scale of the collider upon that axis, manipulating both sides of the collider at the same time.

+### Radius Manipulation Handles

+These handles control the radius of either a CapsuleCollider or a SphereCollider.
+While inactive, they appear as white buttons surrounded by grey squares.
+While active, these are replaced by a sphere handle.
+Clicking and dragging this handle manipulates the radius of the collider.

 ## Changing the Location of This Asset's Files

 If you wish to change the folder structure, note that all of these scripts must be inside a folder named 'Editor' inside